UQatKIT/Surrogate/README.md

 ```python
 pip install .
 ```
 in the root directory.
-Alternatively, you may use [UV](https://docs.astral.sh/uv/), which has been used for the setup of the project.
+Alternatively, you may use [UV](https://docs.astral.sh/uv/), which has been employed for the setup of the project.

 ## Usage

-The `surrogate` package comprises to main components, `SurrogateControl` in the `surrogate_control` module, and a hierarchy of actual surrogate models in `surrogate_model`.
-In the latter module `BaseSurrogateModel` provides a generic interface compatible with the control.
-The `SKLearnGPSurrogateModel` class is the implementation of that interface based on `sckit-learn`.
+The `surrogate` package comprises two main components, `SurrogateControl` in the `surrogate_control` module, and a hierarchy of actual surrogate models in `surrogate_model`.
+In the latter module, `BaseSurrogateModel` provides a generic interface compatible with the control.
+The `SKLearnGPSurrogateModel` class is the implementation of that interface based on `scikit-learn`.
 Other implementations are possible analogously.
 The `SurrogateControl` takes a `BaseSurrogateModel` instance along with another callable to generate "true" outputs.
 We will refer to this as `simulation_model`.
 As an UM-Bridge server, the surrogate control can receive requests for evaluation for some input parameter set.
 These calls are dispatched to the prediction of the surrogate or the simulation model, depending on the variance criterion mentioned above.
 The control further has a daemon process running in the background.
 Whenever new training data becomes available through simulation model runs, that background process scrapes the data and retrains the surrogate.
-All mentioned components have extensivee in-code documentation, which we refer the reader to for more detailed information on their usage and implementation.
+All mentioned components have extensive in-code documentation, which we refer the reader to for more detailed information on their usage and implementation.

 **Simulation Model Setup**

-To showcase the details of this procedure, we discuss the workflow for executing `example_01` in the example directory.
-To begin with, we setup a an UM-Bridge server mimicking a simulation model.
+To showcase the details of the outlined procedure, we discuss the workflow for executing `example_01` in the example directory.
+To begin with, we set up an UM-Bridge server mimicking a simulation model.
 We will fetch output data from this model.
 Run in a first terminal session:
 ```
 python simulation_model.py
 ```